Dresovense/orange3-textable/docs/doc/widgets/text_field.rst

 Information
 ~~~~~~~~~~~

-*Data correctly sent to output: 1 segment (<n> characters).*
+*1 segment (<n> characters) sent to output.*
     This confirms that the widget has operated properly.

-*No data sent to output yet: text field is empty.*
-    The widget instance is not able to emit data to output because no text has
-    been entered in the text field.

-*No data sent to output yet, see 'Widget state' below.*
-    A problem with the instance's parameters and/or input data prevents it
-    from operating properly, and additional diagnostic information can be
-    found in the **Widget state** box at the bottom of the instance's
-    interface (see `Warnings`_ below).

 Warnings
 ~~~~~~~~

-*No label was provided.*
+*Please type or paste some text above.*
+    The user should enter text in the field so that a segmentation can be output.

+*Settings were changed, please click ‘Send’ when ready.*
-    A label must be entered in the **Output segmentation label** field in order for computation and data emission to proceed.
+  Settings and/or input have changed but the **Send automatically** checkbox has not been selected, so the user is prompted to click the **Send** button (or equivalently check the box) in order for computation and data emission to proceed.

 Examples
 --------

-* :doc:`Getting started: Keyboard input and segmentation display
+- :doc:`Getting started: Keyboard input and segmentation display <../keyboard_input_segmentation_display>`
-  <../keyboard_input_segmentation_display>`
-* :doc:`Cookbook: Import text from keyboard <../import_text_keyboard>`
+- :doc:`Cookbook: Import text from keyboard <../import_text_keyboard>`

 See also
 --------

-* :doc:`Getting started: Merging segmentations together
-  <../merging_segmentations_together>`
-* :doc:`Getting started: Annotating by merging <../annotating_merging>`
-* :doc:`Getting started: Converting XML markup to annotations
-  <../converting_xml_markup_annotations>`
-* :ref:`Reference: Preprocess (section "Caveat") <anchor_to_caveat>`
+- :ref:`Reference: Preprocess (section "Caveat") <anchor_to_caveat>`